heyjumanji/jumanjigroovy-docs/README.md

 • `/filters` - add or remove filters

-• `/grab` - Saves current song to your DM's
+• `/save` - Saves current song to your DM's

 • `/help` - Shows help commands

-• `/invite` - Invite me to your server
+• `/invite` - Invite me to your server (not available)

 • `/join` - Joins the voice channel

-• `/loop` - Loop the current song
+• `/loopsong` - Loop the current song

 • `/loopqueue` - Loop the queue